Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care is one of the most expensive types of senior living in Bovey.
 For those seeking more independent living options, such as assisted living or independent living communities, costs are generally lower.
 Assisted living in Bovey typically costs between $3,500 and $4,500 per month, while independent living can range from $2,500 to $3,500.
 These options do not offer the specialized care for memory conditions that memory care provides, which justifies the higher costs of memory care communities.

-Majestic Pines, located at 1614 Golf Course Rd offers dementia care service in Grand Rapids, Minnesota and offers services like scheduled transportation, 24/7 toileting assistance and special dementia programs to lower anxiety.
-Majestic Pines is state-licensed to offer dementia and Alzheimer’s care in Grand Rapids, Minnesota.
-Its license # 30986.
+River Grand, located at 355 River Road includes Alzheimer’s disease and dementia care service in Grand Rapids, Minnesota and includes amenities such as individual care plans, caregiving staff trained for Alzheimer’s care and special dementia programs to lower anxiety.
+River Grand has a license to offer dementia care in Grand Rapids, Minnesota.
+Its license # 28963.

 Medicare typically does not cover the full costs of memory care, which is a specialized type of long-term care that supports individuals with Alzheimer's disease, dementia, and other memory impairments.
 In Bovey, Minnesota, as in other parts of the country, the coverage provided by Medicare is somewhat limited when it comes to memory care services.